blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hindu Schools of Thought.md

 - Nyaya
 - Vaisheshika
 - Mimamsa / Purva Mimamsa
+	- It focuses on the early parts of the Vedas
 - Vedanta / Uttara Mimamsa
+	- It focuses on the later parts of the Vedas
+	- Types
 		- Bhedabheda Vedanta (difference and non-difference)
-	- Dvaitādvaita
+		- Dvaitādvaita Vedanta
 		- Advaita Vedanta
 		- Vishishtadvaita Vedanta
 			- Akshar-Purushottam Darshan
-	- Dvaita
+		- Dvaita Vedanta
-	- Shuddhādvaita
+		- Shuddhādvaita Vedanta
-	- Achintya-Bheda-Abheda
+		- Achintya-Bheda-Abheda Vedanta
 # Unorthodox